Medical Laboratory Science & Medical Technology

 Cooperative 3-1 Program with St. Luke's Medical Laboratory Science Program (MLS)

 In cooperation with St. Luke's Medical Laboratory Science Program in Cedar Rapids, Iowa, Cornell offers a four-year program leading to a baccalaureate degree (B.A., B.S.S., B.Mus.) and to registration as a medical technologist.
-The first three years of this program are taken at Cornell, where candidates must complete twenty-four course or term credits with a cumulative grade point average of 2.5 or higher.
+The first three years of this program are taken at Cornell, where candidates must complete twenty-three Cornell course credits (Note: one Cornell credit is the equivalent of 4 semester hours/credits) with a cumulative grade point average of 2.5 or higher and a science grade point average of 2.5 or higher.

 University of Iowa Clinical Laboratory Sciences Program